 - infection: may turn into Bartholin gland abscesses

-- rare instances of development of adenocarcinoma or squamous cell carcinoma within cyst 5
+- rare instances of development of adenocarcinoma or squamous cell carcinoma within the cyst 5

 Cysts form as a result of an obstruction of the gland's duct by a stone/stenosis related to prior infection or trauma 6.
 Chronic inflammation can lead to ductal obstruction from pus or thick mucus which in turn can result in retained secretions within the Bartholin glands.

 They are typically seen as rounded unilocular cysts lying at the posterior aspect of the vagina.
 Their location is at or below the level of the pubic symphysis (best appreciated on coronal imaging).

 May only be demonstrated on transperineal ultrasound if the cyst is close to the labia.

 - T2: often of uniform hyperintensity on T2-weighted imaging although can occasionally vary dependent on protein content, may also be heterogeneous when infected

 Initially, Bartholin cysts can be treated conservatively with pain management, warm soaks and warm compressions.
 If infected, oral antibiotics can be used.

 If the infected cyst did not respond to antibiotics, surgical drainage can be considered in the form of incision and drainage or balloon catheter insertion.